 Undifferentiated precursor cells levitate at a uniform height, which indicates a homogeneous cell population.
 These cells were suspended in 100 mM Levitation Agent and allowed to reach their final levitation height shown in Figure a.

 The LeviCell can easily separate fully viable and differentiated cardiomyocytes from undifferentiated cells and contaminating fibroblasts.
 In the following example, iPS cells were differentiated into mature cardiomyocytes following a standard protocol as described in “Small Molecule-Mediated Directed Differentiation of Human Embryonic Stem Cells Toward Ventricular Cardiomyocytes” Stem Cell and Translational Medicine, 2014 and analyzed on the LeviCell.
 The differences in the density of differentiated cardiomyocytes were analyzed and are shown below:

 The cells were then stained with TMRM and enriched on the LeviCell with the top fraction (fully differentiated cardiomyocytes) enriched from the fraction containing non-differentiated cells and contaminating fibroblasts.

 Recent advancements in stem cell research and potential treatments based on these breakthroughs have brought this promising branch of science into the scientific spotlight.
 Ethical concerns about using human embryonic stem cells (hESCs), lower subculture contamination risk, and the significant potential to advance regenerative medicine, drug development, and clinical research, are driving the increased use of induced pluripotent stem cells (iPSCs) in labs throughout the world.
 A deeper understanding of stem cells is necessary for the development of prospective therapies for many debilitating, chronic, and presently incurable diseases.
-The LeviCell can help your lab make these discoveries – in less time and with less effort and money.
+The LeviCell system can help your lab make these discoveries – while saving time, effort and money.